AW-16689880462

 DRYER REPAIR NEAR ME

 Not sure if it can be fixed?
 Give us a free phone call!
-If we need a closer look, we'll schedule a convenient time for you and waive the $50 diagnosis fee.
+If we need a closer look, we'll schedule a convenient time for you

 • A blown thermal fuse can occur if the dryer overheats, cutting off power to the dryer.
 A defective door switch, which signals that the door is closed, can also prevent the dryer from starting.
 The start switch may fail, preventing the dryer from turning on.
 Additionally, the dryer may not be receiving power due to a tripped circuit breaker or a blown fuse in the home's electrical panel.
 Some dryers have a belt switch that will prevent the dryer from starting if the belt is broken.